BensonLiao/BensonLiao.github.io/about.md

 graduate from National Yunlin University of Science and Technology for master degree.

-Enjoy in watching movies/concert/sports game, sight seeing, photo shooting (with my old pal: sony a77 DSLR or just phone), biking, playing badminton, video games and guitar.
+Enjoy in watching movies/concert/sports game, listen to music, sight seeing, photo shooting (with my old pal: sony a77 DSLR or just phone), biking, playing badminton, video games and guitar.

 Experienced several years of software development and full-stack engineering.